Moving to Helsinki, Finland

 When we asked expats and global nomads about the quality of medical care in Helsinki, they replied:

 "Medical services in Helsinki, are known for their high quality and efficiency.
 The Finnish healthcare system is a mix of public and private providers, ensuring comprehensive coverage for residents.
 Public healthcare in Helsinki is funded through taxes and is accessible to all citizens and residents, offering a wide range of services, including primary care, specialist care, dental care, mental health services, and emergency care.
 Helsinki has numerous health centers and hospitals, with well-trained medical professionals and state-of-the-art equipment.
 The city is also home to the renowned Helsinki University Hospital, which is a leading medical research and treatment facility in the country.
 Private healthcare is also available in Helsinki, offering additional options for those who prefer or require specialized services.
 Private clinics and hospitals often have shorter waiting times and more personalized care, but they can be more expensive than public healthcare services.
 Overall, medical services in Helsinki are of high quality, with a strong emphasis on preventive care and early intervention.
-The Finnish healthcare system is known for its efficiency and effectiveness, ensuring that residents have access to the care they need," commented one expat who moved to Helsinki.
+The Finnish healthcare system is known for its efficiency and effectiveness, ensuring that residents have access to the care they need," said one expat.

 About the Author